sujayac/abc/README.md

 Holds details of each class and also stores the members enrolled for that class

 ClubOwner.java
-Hold details of each club owner also
+Hold details of each club owner(name & id), also stores details of all classes owned by this clubOwner

 Member.java
 Hold details of each member and also stores details of all classes enrolled by that member